sorskoot/WonderlandSnippets/README.md

 | `wl:throw-missing-prop` | Check for missing property and throws error if missing | TS |
 | `wl:throw-missing-component` | Check for missing component and throws error if missing | TS |

+The snippets contain a few other snippets for typescript.
+These start with `sorskoot:`.

+- `sorskoot:addGetter` | Add public setter to a exising private field
+- `sorskoot:singleton` | Add simple singleton setup to a class
+- `sorskoot:singletonComponent` | Add singleton setup to component

 ## Known Issues

 Nothing known yet.

 ## Release Notes

+### 1.1.6

+- add support for TypeScript-React
+- add transfrom snippet for adding getter to private property
+- add singleton snippets

 ### 1.1.5